Cory Conacher

-Cory Conacher (born December 14, 1989) is a Canadian professional ice hockey centre who is currently playing for the Charlotte Checkers of the American Hockey League (AHL).
+Cory Conacher (born December 14, 1989) is a Canadian former professional ice hockey centre.
+Undrafted, Conacher played for the Tampa Bay Lightning, Ottawa Senators, Buffalo Sabres, and the New York Islanders of the National Hockey League (NHL).

 Playing career

+Youth

 Growing up in Burlington, Ontario, Conacher spent most of his minor hockey career playing AAA and AA hockey in the OMHA's Tri-County League until playing AAA at Major Midget in 2005-06 season.
-He spent 1 year playing Midget for the Eagles before graduating as a 17-year-old to the OJHL's Burlington Cougars Jr.A. club in 2006-07.
+He spent 1 year playing Midget for the Eagles before graduating as a 17-year-old to the OJHL's Burlington Cougars Jr. A. club in 2006-07.

+Collegiate career

 Prior to turning professional, Conacher played college hockey at Canisius College with the Canisius Golden Griffins men's ice hockey team.
 He would ultimately become the school's all-time leader in points (147), goals (62) and game-winning goals (12) in 129 games.

 Largely due to his diminutive size, Conacher went undrafted through his four years with Canisius.
 However, Conacher became the program's most decorated player, setting 12 records.
 He graduated with a degree in Finance.

+Tampa Bay Lightning (first stint)

 He was subsequently signed after his senior year in 2010–11 to amateur try-out contracts with the Rochester Americans, Cincinnati Cyclones and the Milwaukee Admirals.
 As a free agent on July 6, 2011, Conacher signed a one-year contract with the Norfolk Admirals of the AHL.

 In the 2011–12 season, after attending the Tampa Bay Lightning pre-season camp, Conacher was selected to play in the 2012 AHL All-Star Classic, after leading all rookies in scoring.
 While leading the Admirals in goals and points, Conacher signed a two-year, two-way contract with the Admirals' NHL affiliate, the Tampa Bay Lightning, on March 1, 2012.
 Upon helping the Admirals capture their first Calder Cup, Conacher's successful season was rewarded with the Les Cunningham Award as the league's MVP, becoming just the fourth rookie to win it since it was first presented in 1948.
 Conacher was subsequently awarded the Dudley "Red" Garrett Memorial Award and was also named to the AHL All-Rookie team and the Second AHL All-Star Team.

 With the NHL lockout in effect, Conacher started the 2012–13 season with Tampa's new AHL affiliate, the Syracuse Crunch.
 Once the lockout concluded Conacher was recalled by the Lightning to attend training camp for the shortened NHL season.
 He immediately made an impact with Tampa Bay, scoring his first NHL goal in his first NHL game on January 19, 2013, on opening night against Braden Holtby of the Washington Capitals in a 6-3 win.
 Conacher continued to be productive and placed second in NHL rookie scoring with 24 points in 35 games before being dealt at the trade deadline (along with a 2013 fourth-round draft pick) to the Ottawa Senators in exchange for goaltender Ben Bishop on April 3, 2013.